The challenges of reprocessing reusable flexible gastrointestinal endoscopes

 It is already challenging to clean endoscopes but the rise in recent years of Multi-Drug Resistant Organisms (MDROs), sometimes referred to as superbugs, have added to the problem.
 For example, more than 15 reported outbreaks related to MDROs have occurred since 200011.

-A growing concern about the risk of cross-contamination linked to reusable endoscopes has come into even more focus due to the recent COVID-19 pandemic, the rise of MDROs and many studies like those below.
+A growing concern about the risk of patient cross-contamination linked to reusable endoscopes has come into even more focus due to the recent COVID-19 pandemic, the rise of MDROs and many studies like those below.

 According to data, 18% of duodenoscopes had a positive culture after initial HLD.
 (Mark, et al., 2020)